Revature-Project2-Team1/Project2_Backend/README.md

 ## Features

-List of features ready and TODOs for future development
+List of features ready
-* Create a new customer or employee in the DB
-* Get account transactions from current accounts
+* Patient can login to their account and register for a new account and link it with their medical information
+* Patient can change password
+* Patient can get their own vaccine status and generate a QR code for other to scan a see their status
+* Patient can scan a QR code and get the status of other people
-* Get account details
+* Professional can Login to their account
-* Withdraw and deposit mone in customer account by updating DB
-* Delete accounts pending approval from the account table
+* Professional update patient medical information

 To-do list:
-* Finish CSS to make the HTML look more presentable
-* Fix accept and reject commands in employee page
+* Fix a few bugs that has the front end pointing to the wrong endpoint
+* Add a statistics page for Professional to view

 ## Getting Started